austencollins/great-films/README.md

 Two detectives, a rookie and a veteran, hunt a serial killer who uses the seven deadly sins as his modus operandi.

+#### Unforgiven - 1992

+Clint Eastwood's 1992 Oscar-winner examines the mythic violence of the Western, taking on the ghosts of his own star past.

 #### Network - 1976

 A television network cynically exploits a deranged former anchor's ravings and revelations about the news media for its own profit.